 The United States is in the middle of a crisis.
 A crisis that’s impacting our families and communities, and Indiana is at the epicenter: opioid use disorder.

 Covering 7,000 square feet, FIX: Heartbreak and Hope Inside Our Opioid Crisis invites you to unravel the crisis one step at a time, including the science and biology behind opioid use disorder, our nation’s history with other health crises, personal stories from impacted Hoosiers, and the various roads to recovery.
-Using a mix of art, science, multi-media, hands-on installations and interactive artwork, the exhibit will help you better understand the nature of addiction, how we got here and what we can all do to help change the course we’re on and move our state from crisis to resolution.
+Using a mix of art, science, multi-media, hands-on interactives and inspiring artwork, the exhibit will help you better understand the nature of addiction, how we got here and what we can all do to help change the course we’re on and move our state from crisis to resolution.

 "Substance use impacts our family, friends and neighbors.
 That's why continuing to help more people enter recovery will always remain a top priority.
 The more we know about the ways it affects people, the better equipped we'll be to avoid dependence or support someone you love."